Academic and Enrollment Support Services

 Academic Support Services

-The Learning Center helps NYIT students meet their academic goals by providing free tutoring and skill-building workshops.
-Experienced peer tutors offer assistance in a wide range of undergraduate courses and skill-building subjects, such as time management and study skills, in a one-to-one, online, or small group setting.
+The Learning Center helps students meet their academic goals by providing free tutoring and skill-building workshops.
+Experienced peer tutors offer assistance in a wide range of undergraduate courses, some graduate courses, and skill-building subjects, such as time management and study skills, in a one-on-one, online, or small group setting.
+Learning Center peer tutors are also available to meet with students virtually through a dynamic online tutoring platform.
 For additional information, please visit nyit.edu/tutoring.

 Supplemental Instruction (SI) is a non-remedial academic support program that targets historically challenging courses in an effort to increase student performance for those who participate in the program.
-Students who have successfully completed one of these courses, and are recommended by the faculty, are chosen as SI Leaders to facilitate regularly scheduled out-of-class SI sessions for students enrolled in the assigned course.
-SI sessions are seminars in which SI Leaders help further students' understanding of course concepts by reviewing notes, discussing readings, developing organizational tools, and preparing for examinations.
+Students who have successfully completed one of these courses, and are recommended by the faculty, are chosen as SI leaders to facilitate regularly scheduled out-of-class SI sessions for students enrolled in the assigned course.
+SI sessions help further students’ understanding of course concepts by reviewing notes, discussing readings, developing organizational tools, and preparing for examinations.
 For additional information, please visit nyit.edu/si.

 The Math Resource Center provides free help with all math courses, including placement assistance, exam preparation, and background information.
 Patient and caring faculty from the math department provide tutorial assistance for all levels of mathematics.
 We deal with any anxiety you may be experiencing as well as the math concepts.
 Students are seen by appointment (preferred) or drop-in.
 For additional information, visit nyit.edu/tutoring or email email@example.com.

-The Science Learning Center (SLC) is designed to support students enrolled in science courses at NYIT in order to help students to perform better and excel in those courses.
+The Science Learning Center (SLC) is designed to help students enrolled in science courses perform better and excel in those courses.
 The objective of the SLC is to allocate additional time outside of the classroom for our students to review and enhance their understanding of the concepts discussed during lectures and/or labs.
 SLC is staffed by experienced teachers ready to assist students in science-related challenges and overcome the anxiety that often goes along with them.
-SLC provides free help for selected science courses including background concepts.
+SLC provides free support for selected science courses including background concepts.
 For additional information, visit nyit.edu/tutoring.

 The Writing Center provides tutorial assistance for all types of writing assignments and tasks.
 Students are encouraged to visit the Writing Center to speak with professors of English about their writing assignments.
 The faculty will help brainstorm for assignments, review drafts, develop ideas, and address grammar questions.
 For additional information, visit nyit.edu/tutoring.

 The Wireless Laptop Writing Lab is an area where students can work on laptop computers to draft assignments and do research on the Internet through a wireless Internet connection.
 It is a quiet and comfortable space where students can spread work out on large tables or sit in cozy chairs and do work.
-The lab is located at the Old Westbury Writing Center in Balding House, room 100.
+The lab is located on the Long Island campus at the Writing Center in Balding House, Room 100.
 Students may also feel free to talk to professors as they are working on assignments.
 For additional information, visit nyit.edu/tutoring.

 Each student is assigned an advisor for assistance in structuring a program.
-NYIT posts a list of program advisors at registration time.
-The student's advisor is available for help and guidance, and the advisor's approval is required for each registration.
+New York Institute of Technology posts a list of program advisors at registration time.
+The student’s advisor is available for help and guidance, and the advisor’s approval is required for each registration.
 Students are ultimately responsible for conforming to all college regulations and completing curriculum requirements.

 Course Offerings and Locations

 The courses in this catalog represent academic offerings for each discipline.
 Specific courses are given in accordance with student demand.
-The Graduate Schedule of Courses, which includes section listings, times and locations, is available online.
+The complete schedule of courses, which includes section listings, times, and locations, is available online.